 Bioengineering, one of the youngest engineering disciplines, employs the principles and tools of engineering to analyze and solve biological and medical problems.
 It is broad in its spectrum, with its foundation in all of the traditional engineering sciences, as well as biology, physiology and other biomedical sciences.
 UC San Diego is at the forefront of bioengineering.
 In recognition of the unique features and requirements of bioengineering and the excellence of the Bioengineering faculty and programs, the University of California established a Department of Bioengineering in August 1994.

-The Department of Bioengineering ranks 5th in the nation for biomedical/bioengineering (US News and World Report Ranking of Best Engineering Schools, published April 2023).
-Bioengineering has ranked among the top five programs in the nation every year for over twenty years.
+The Shu Chien-Gene Lay Department of Bioengineering has ranked as one of the top of schools nationwide every year for over twenty years.(US News and World Report Ranking of Best Engineering Schools).
 At UC San Diego, the cooperative arrangement between the Schools of Engineering and Medicine is the foundation of this success by providing an ideal research and training environment that leads to effective collaborations between engineers and medical scientists.
 We broadly categorize our research interests to embrace three pillars of bioengineering: multiscale bioengineering, tissue engineering and regenerative medicine, and systems biology and medicine.
 With established and promising up-and-coming core faculty, our department has four disease focus areas including cancer, cardiovascular diseases, metabolic disorders, and neurodegenerative diseases.

 History of Bioengineering at UC San Diego